renaudmontes1/Pee-Tracker/PROJECT_SUMMARY.md

 - No third-party data sharing
 - User controls all exports
 - Can delete all data anytime
-- HIPAA-aware implementation (for personal use)
+- Privacy-first implementation for personal use

 ### Disclaimers
 - Health disclaimer in insights